 Part 4: Have Fun!

 Saturday, we got on base, parked the car, geared up, made our way through security and met up with Craig.
-We made our way over to the “Squadron Mall” for swag we could not live without.
-Shawn and Craig both like squadron cruise DVD’s and challenge coins.
-Me, I enjoy zaps (squadron stickers).
-After spending an untold amount of money, it was time to figure out where in the hell we were going to put it all.
-Remember, it is still morning.
+We made our way over to the “Squadron Mall” for swag.
+After spending an untold amount of money, it was time to figure out where in the hell we were going to put all of this great swag.
+Remember, its still morning.
 We still have a whole day of shooting ahead.
 You can’t hold on to all that swag and shoot jets?!
 You got to pack that shit up!
 With our hands full of swag, we headed toward to show line to figure out what we are going do and where we want to shoot from.
-If I remember correctly, Craig wanting to head over to the static to reshoot something.
+If I remember correctly, Craig wanting to head over to the static to re-shoot something.
 We paused, Craig took off his backpack to put his DVD’s away.
 With his hands full, he asks me to hold his camera.
 He then processes to put his DVD’s into his backpack.
 With a devilish grin on my face, I nodded to Shawn.
 He instantly stuck the pose and I quickly framed them both and press the shutter.
-Craig had his camera set to continuous shooting and it shocked me to hear the frames blast away.
+Craig had his camera set to continuous shooting and it shocked me to hear the shutter blast away.
 And as quickly as it happened, I lowered Craig’s camera and Shawn recomposed himself.
 Craig ask for his camera back….”
 You’re shitting me, Right?!”
 I said to myself.
 He didn’t realize what just happened.
 So, I handed him his camera as if nothing even happened.
-Trying not to laugh, Shawn and I were both amazing he didn’t hear the shutter on his camera or pick up on what we did.
+Trying not to laugh our asses off, Shawn and I were both amazing he didn’t hear the shutter on his camera or pick up on what we did.
 It was beautiful!
-Craig went off to shoot statics and Shawn and I in disbelief found a shooting location.
+Craig went off to shoot statics and Shawn and I were shocked.
 We shot the show, packed up our gear and headed to the hotel.
-While there, dump cards, charge batteries, shower, dinner and get ready to do it all over again the next day.
+While there, dump cards, charge batteries, shower, dinner and got ready to do it all over again the next day.

-Sunday morning, we woke up, got some breakfast and head to the base.
+Sunday morning, we woke up, got some breakfast and head back to the base.
 Again, parked the car, geared up, made our way through security, shot the show and met up with Craig afterwards.
-I can’t remember why but Craig stayed with us on Sunday.
-I do remember, we headed over to my parent house that night for a home cooked meal.
+I can’t remember why but Craig stayed with us at the hotel on Sunday.
+I do remember, we headed over to my parent apartment that night for a home cooked meal.
 On the way over, I figure Craig would had said something to us about Saturday little photo shoot but nothing.
 At my parent place, we eat, and we laughed.
 Heck, my Dad even broke out his old cruise books when he served on the Ticonderoga(CV-14) and Saratoga (CV-60).
 Before long it was time to head back to the hotel.
-Back in the hotel, we chilled, packed up and come Monday, we all head back to our homes.
+Once there, we chilled, packed up and come Monday, we all head back to our homes.

-According to the EXIF data from the image, it was a full 10 days from the time I shot it to when Craig found it, processed it in Photoshop and email it to Shawn and me.
+According to the EXIF data from the image, it was 10 days from the time I shot it to when Craig found it and email it to Shawn and me.
 He named the image “ShawnandStevearedead”.
-Hard to believe that come September, that image will be 10 years old.

-What I want you all to away from this image.
+What I want you all to come away from this image.
 First, regardless of what it is you are shooting, Have fun!
-Even better is to have fun with friends.
-Make moments with friends who make images.
+Even better is to have fun with your friends.
 And second… Don’t ever let me hold your camera when Shawn is around!

 Date: 9/20/2008 @ 10:17am